 "the test for determining how a Bill is to be tagged must be broader than that for determining legislative competence."
 Whether a Bill is a section 76 Bill is determined in two ways.
-First by the explicit list of legislative matters in section 76(3), and second by whether the provisions of a Bill in substantial measure fall within a concurrent legislative competence."
+First by the explicit list of legislative matters in section 76(3), and second by whether the provisions of a Bill in substantial measure fall within a concurrent legislative competence2."

 - 7.4 This test compels us to consider the substance, purpose and effect of the subject matter of the proposed Bill. - 7.5 This Bill deals with "traditional leadership" and "indigenous and customary law" which are matters listed in Part A of Schedule 4 to the Constitution.
 Part A lists functional areas of concurrent national and provincial competence.
-We are therefore of the view that the Bill should be dealt with in accordance with the procedure established by section 76(1) or (2) of the Constitution. - 7.6 The State Law Advisers are of the opinion that it is necessary to refer this Bill to the National House of Traditional Leaders in terms of section 18(1)(a) of the Traditional Leadership and Governance Framework Act, 2003 (Act No. 41 of 2003), since it contains provisions pertaining to customary law or customs of traditional communities.
+We are therefore of the view that the Bill should be dealt with in accordance with the procedure established by section 76(1) or (2) of the Constitution. - 7.6 The State Law Advisers are of the opinion that it is necessary to refer this Bill to the National House of Traditional Leaders in terms of section 18(1)(a) of the Traditional Leadership and Governance Framework Act, 2003 (Act No. 41 of 2003) or section 39(1)(a) of the Traditional and Khoi-San Leadership Act, 2019 (Act No. 3 of 2019), whichever is applicable at the time of consideration of this Bill by Parliament, since it contains provisions pertaining to customary law or customs of traditional communities.